Sonderbund westdeutscher Kunstfreunde und Künstler: History

 The international movement of Secessionism, which since 1890 began to cover the European art scene, entered Düsseldorf, its renowned art school and artist societies at a very late date.
 In 1908, a group of younger artists first organized a "special exhibition" ("Sonderausstellung"), the year following they reunited in a "Sonderbund" exhibition works of their own with French contemporary art lent by local collectors and the Galerie Bernheim-Jeune of Paris.
 Encouraged by museum professionals, in August 1909 the Sonderbund was officially established.

 The lasting fame of the "Sonderbund" is founded on its three "International Art Exhibitions", 1910 and 1911 in Düsseldorf, and, especially, the 1912 Sonderbund exhibition in Cologne, which supplied a breathtaking review of early modern art with numerous iconic works from artists including Vincent van Gogh, Paul Cézanne, Paul Gauguin, Pablo Picasso and the neo-impressionists Henri-Edmond Cross and Paul Signac.
 There was a special focus on Edvard Munch.

 The Board of Directors of the Sonderbund included many luminaries from the world of modern art, such as Josef Feinhals, Herbert Eulenberg, Alfred Flechtheim, Karl Ernst Osthaus, Richard Reich, Max Creutz, Max Clarenbach, and Walter Cohen.

 Legacy and impact

 The organizers of the 1913 Armory Show were highly impressed by the exhibition in Cologne, and thus first rate European art soon made its way to the United States.

-The 1912 Sonderbund is consdered a precursor to the Documenta exhibitions.
+The 1912 Sonderbund is considered a precursor to the Documenta exhibitions.